 The Spark Program is an eight-week program that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.

-Interested students must apply online and go through a selection process.
+Interested students must apply online by Monday, Feb.
+4 and go through a selection process.

 The Spark Program is held in the fall and spring for freshmen and sophomores.
 Presenters include UB’s current and past fellowship winners, as well as key faculty on campus.